hashicorp/se-terraform-vault-workshop/docs/azure/tfe/slides-tfe.md

 .center[We'll be using the Terraform Enterprise deck for training today.]

 ???
-TODO:  Update this link once the TFE intro deck has it's own home.
-Currently it is stored as Appendix B
+TODO:  Update this link.
+May have to ask Andy to update the bit.ly links

 ---
 name: TFE-Chapter-2